awsdocs/amazon-connect-admin-guide/doc_source/search-conversations.md

 ## Search for keywords<a name="keyword-search"></a>

-For search, Contact Lens uses the `standard` analyzer in Amazon Elasticsearch Service\.
+For search, Contact Lens uses the `standard` analyzer in Amazon OpenSearch Service\.
 This analyzer is not case sensitive\.
 For example, if you enter *thank you for your business 2 CANCELLED Flights*, the search looks for:

  \[thank, you, for, your, business, 2, cancelled, flights\]